-The High-5 Club meets during school term time on Wednesday evenings in Monifieth Parish Church’s Gerrard Hall from 7.15pm to 8.45pm and is run completely by volunteers.
+The High-5 Club meets during school term time on Wednesday evenings in Monifieth Parish Church’s, 41 High Street, Monifieth from 6:30-8:30pm and is run completely by volunteers.

 The club is self-funding but has also been very fortunate to have been the recipient of a number of charitable donations to assist with purchasing equipment and funding activities for the young people.

 The age group for the High-5 Club is from S1 onwards but young people in P7 may also be invited to join the club to help support their transition to secondary school.

 Volunteer Helpers – The Mission of the High-5 Club is to be a place where all young people can come together in an inclusive environment; can learn from each other through positive role modelling and can have fun and make friends.
 Volunteer Helpers are recruited from the senior pupils at Monifieth High School to run the club each week; they are responsible for encouraging positive behaviour and promoting fun activities.